conda/conda/docs/source/user-guide/tasks/manage-pkgs.rst

 Packages that are not available using conda install can be obtained from Anaconda.org.
 Formerly Binstar.org, Anaconda.org, is a package management service for both public and private package repositories.
-Anaconda.org is a Continuum Analytics product, just like Anaconda and Miniconda.
+Anaconda.org is an Anaconda product, just like Anaconda and Miniconda.

 To install a package from Anaconda.org: